• Skip to primary navigation

 Print Friendly, PDF & Email

-One of the great comforts for Christians is knowing that Jesus is the Lord of History and that His word the Bible, is the only infallible source of history.
+One of the great comforts for Christians is knowing that Jesus is the Lord of History and that His word the Bible, is the infallible source of history.

 We’re not frantic about lowering the core temperature of the planet.
 We like the sun, and we don’t begrudge others enjoying their bacon, beer and a multitude of children.